- Who is eligible for Tennessee Medicaid?

 In January 2021, just days before the end of President Trump’s presidency, CMS announced that Tennessee’s Medicaid block grant waiver proposal had been approved.
-The waiver approval, which is valid for ten years (much longer than typical 1115 waiver approval periods), was intended to allow Tennessee to be the first state in the nation that utilizes a block grant approach to federal Medicaid funding.
-But Puerto Rico has long used a block grant funding model for Medicaid, which has led to significant funding shortfalls in the territory’s Medicaid program.
+The waiver approval, which is valid for ten years (much longer than typical 1115 waiver approval periods), was intended to allow Tennessee to be the first state in the nation to utilize a block grant approach to federal Medicaid funding.
+Puerto Rico has long used a block grant funding model for Medicaid, which has led to significant funding shortfalls in the territory’s Medicaid program.